Undergraduate and Postgraduate: What is the Difference?

 by Anna BrownIf you're interested in studying a postgraduate degree but keen to know how it may differ from your undergraduate studies, look no further.
-In this blog post we've compared both undergraduate and postgraduate degrees and explored the key differences.
+In this blog post we've compared undergraduate vs postgraduate study and explored the key differences.

 -